Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 Viewing Your Bill

 Does someone other than you need access to your bill or financial information (your parents, guardian, spouse, etc.)?
-Have them set up a parent portal.
-Then they will be able to see what you see and receive email notifications for statement of accounts each semester.
+Have them set up a Third Party User Account via Workday.
+Then they will be able to see your statements, make payments, and receive important email notifications.

 There are two options available to PLNU students for payment of remaining account balances.